crosslandwa/wac.scheduling/README.md

 repeater.on('interval', (interval) => /* Take action when interval changes. interval will have a .toMs() method */);
 repeater.reportInterval(); // emits an 'interval' event

+// note that Repeater will handle being passed an integer interval and interpret it as a ms time

 ```